jan-tennert/YouTubeDownloader4j/README.md

 //If you download videos with a higher resolution you have to download the audio and the video and then merge it with File fullvideo = ytdl.mergeVideoAndAudio(audioPath, videoPath, outputVideoPath) //This requires ffmpeg installed on the path or you can set it with ytdl.setCustomFFMPEGPath("path")

+//You can also get info for tweet videos, twitch videos, yt videos etc. with: ytdl.getYouTubeVideoInfo(url) ytdl.getTwitterVideoInfo(url) ytdl.getTwitchVideoInfo(url)

+//To get infos like: like count, dislike count, view count etc.
 ```

 # Installation